HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     Example:

     `publication_doi`

+    `plate_based_sequencing`

 1. Field names should be as short as possible while still naturally readable, without attempting to be fully grammatically correct.
-They should be clear within their context.
+They should be clear within their context and should not contain articles.

     Example: